in-depth phil. of sci.

 Being able to choose your way through time excludes the possibility of time travel.
 Not much of a film plot for Hollywood!

 Time does not stretch out forever, from an infinite past into an infinite future on a flat, linear model like a ruler.
 Time revolves, it cycles, a continuous circuit.
 In every aspect of our lives we live in never ending loops; a day is twenty four hours and then we start again.
-So, if we could separate or split ourselves from this cyclical flow, we would simply create a smaller cycle or loop, into which we, the time traveler would become for ever engaged, with no way out.
+So, if we could separate or split ourselves from this cyclical flow, we would simply create a smaller cycle or loop, into which we, the time traveler would become for ever engaged.

 Time Travel is not out of bounds, it could well become a reality.
 Just how?
 Temporal Perception and our cognitive awareness of time is an area little explored as a means of non-sequential time travel.